-The allowance for credit losses estimates all credit losses expected to occur in future over the remaining life of net investment in leases, financial assets measured at amortized cost, such as installment loans, held-to-maturity debt securities and other receivables, and is recognized adequately based on the management judgement.
-Expected repayments are reflected in the remaining life.
+The allowance for credit losses estimates credit losses expected to occur in the future over the remaining life of net investment in leases, financial assets measured at amortized cost, such as installment loans and other receivables, and is recognized based on management judgement.
+Expected prepayments are reflected in the remaining life.
 The allowance for credit losses is increased by provision charged to income and is decreased by charge-offs, net of recoveries mainly.

 Developing the allowance for credit losses is subject to numerous estimates and judgments.
-In evaluating the appropriateness of the allowance, management considers various factors, including the business characteristics and financial conditions of the obligors, prior charge-off experience, current delinquencies and delinquency trends, value of underlying collateral and guarantees, current economic conditions and trends and expected outlook in future.
+In evaluating the appropriateness of the allowance, management considers various factors, including the business characteristics and financial conditions of the obligors, prior charge-off experience, current delinquencies and delinquency trends, value of underlying collateral and guarantees, current economic and business conditions and expected outlook in the future.

 The Company and its subsidiaries estimate the allowance for credit losses by using various methods according to these estimates and judgments.
 When certain financial assets have similar risk characteristics to other financial assets, these financial assets are collectively evaluated as a pool.
 On the contrary, when financial assets do not have similar risk characteristics to other financial assets, the financial assets are evaluated individually.
-The company and its subsidiaries select the most appropriate calculation method based on available information, such as the nature and related risk characteristics on financial assets, the prior charge-off experience and future forecast scenario with correlated economic indicators.
+The Company and its subsidiaries select the most appropriate calculation method based on available information, such as the nature and related risk characteristics on financial assets, the prior charge-off experience and future forecast scenario with correlated economic indicators.